Trospium chloride

 Trospium chloride is a muscarinic antagonist used to treat overactive bladder.
 It has side effects typical of this class of drugs, namely dry mouth, stomach upset, and constipation; these side effects cause problems with people taking their medicine as directed.
 However it does not cause central nervous system side effects like some other muscarinic antagonists.

 Chemically it is a quaternary ammonium cation which causes it to stay in periphery rather than crossing the blood–brain barrier.
 It works by causing the smooth muscle in the bladder to relax.

 It was patented in 1966 and approved for medical use in 1974.
 It was first approved in the US in 2004, and an extended release version was brought to market in 2007.
 It became generic in the EU in 2009, and the first extended-release generic was approved in the US in 2012.

 Medical uses

 Trospium chloride is used for the treatment of overactive bladder with symptoms of urge incontinence and frequent urination.

+It is also used in a combination drug, xanomeline/trospium chloride (Cobenfy), where it reduces the peripheral side effects of the antipsychotic drug xanomeline.

 It should not be used with people who retain urine, who have severe digestive conditions, myasthenia gravis, narrow-angle glaucoma, or tachyarrhythmia.

 It should be used with caution in people who have problems with their autonomous nervous system (dysautonomia) or who have gastroesophageal reflux disease, or in whom fast heart rates are undesirable, such as people with hyperthyroidism, coronary artery disease and congestive heart failure.

 There are no adequate and well-controlled studies of trospium chloride in pregnant women and there are signs of harm to the fetus in animal studies.
 The drug was excreted somewhat in the milk of nursing mothers.
 The drug was studied in children.